astronomer/docs/learn/get-started-with-airflow.md

     `@dag` instantiates a DAG context in which tasks can be defined and given dependencies.
 The instantiation includes several important arguments:

     - `dag_id`: The name of the DAG that appears in the Airflow UI.
-If no `dag_id` is specified, the name of the Python function will be used as the DAG ID.
+If no `dag_id` is specified, the name of the Python function is used as the DAG ID.
 Each DAG must have a unique name, and Astronomer recommends using the same name for the DAG file and the `dag_id`.
     - `start_date`: The date and time when the DAG is scheduled to start running, given as a datetime object.
 In this example, the DAG is triggered on its schedule as long as the current time is 0:00 UTC on January 1st, 2024 or later.
     - `schedule`: The frequency the DAG runs.
 There are many options to define the schedule of a DAG, including as a [timedelta object](https://docs.python.org/3/library/datetime.html#timedelta-objects), a [CRON expression](https://crontab.guru/), or as a macro such as `@daily`.
 If you don't set this value, the DAG runs every 24 hours after the `start_date`.
 In this example, the DAG is scheduled to run whenever the `example_astronauts` DAG's `get_astronauts` task completes successfully using an Airflow Dataset, for more information see [Datasets and data-aware scheduling in Airflow](airflow-datasets.md).
     - `catchup`: Defines whether the DAG reruns all DAG runs that were scheduled before today's date.
 The default value is `True`, but it is recommended that you set this argument to `False` unless you are explicitly running your DAG to backfill runs.